Cycling in Sydney Australia

 The Apollo team resorted to walking occasionally.
 Still, we could congratulate ourselves for picking one of the lowest crossings of the Divide anywhere!

-Overnight, at Cooyal Pub where accommodation took the form of rooms in unattractive temporary buildings called “dongas”, a major thunderstorm drenched the landscape and woke us from deep sleep.
+Overnight, at Cooyal Pub where accommodation took the form of rooms in unattractive temporary buildings called “dongas”, a major thunderstorm drenched the landscape, waking us from deep sleep.
 Yet morning dawned fine and dry and terrain relented, giving us a mostly flat, tailwind run to Gulgong.

 Similarly, heavy rain hit Gulgong, where we were safely ensconced in a motel.
 Sunshine returned as we rode on to Mudgee the next day but the infamous Mudgee Maggies welcomed us in numbers.